 The Bay Bridge Run is one of the largest, most exciting mid-distance events anywhere.
 4.35 miles of the 10k course takes place over water, on the Chesapeake Bay Bridge, near Annapolis, Maryland.

 Maryland's most unique experience is back!
-After a three-year hiatus following the 2018 edition due to bridge maintenance in 2019 and Covid-19 in 2020.
+After a successful return in 2021, the Bay Bridge Run is scheduled once again for the Fall of 2022.
+(Date TBD).
 Don’t miss out on the chance to run or walk over the Chesapeake Bay.
 The beloved Maryland tradition returns with a 10 kilometer, 6.2 mile point-to-point course will take runners over the eastbound span of the 4.35 mile long Chesapeake Bay Bridge, which reaches 186 feet at its tallest point.
 Participants will experience water vistas dotted with sailboats and cargo ships from atop a major dual-span bridge that doesn’t allow pedestrian traffic at any other time of the year.
 This event happens once a year and is the only way to cross this majestic span on foot.

 The race is open to participants of various levels of fitness and physical abilities as long as you are able to complete the event at an average pace of 19 minutes/mile.